Festival for Peace

 Original Advertisement featuring scheduled bands.
 These were augmented by some 10-15 other last-minute acts including Janis Joplin.

-The Festival for Peace was an all day concert event produced at Shea Stadium in Queens, NY on August 6, 1970.
+The Festival for Peace was an all day concert event produced at Shea Stadium in Queens, New York, on August 6, 1970.

 It was the second event of a series planned to raise funds for anti-war political candidates in the early 1970s.
 The first, the Winter Festival for Peace, took place in Madison Square Garden earlier in the year.
 The date selected for the Summer event was of particular interest as it was also the 25th anniversary of the U.S. first use of an atomic weapon in the bombing of Hiroshima, Japan on August 6, 1945, in World War II.
 The concert, advertised as the Summer Festival for Peace, was scheduled for 10:00 AM – 10:00 PM although several last-minute performers and extended sets added about two hours.
 Seating was General Admission by tier in the stadium.

 Very little media has survived and no film of this concert has surfaced publicly despite the fact that it featured such historic performers as Janis Joplin, Paul Simon, Creedence Clearwater Revival, Steppenwolf, The James Gang, Miles Davis, Johnny Winter, Herbie Hancock, Dionne Warwick, John Sebastian, The Rascals, the Broadway cast of "Hair," Pacific Gas & Electric, Ten Wheel Drive and a dozen other important acts of the period.
 The Summer Festival for Peace was the first major concert at Shea Stadium after the last performance of The Beatles in 1966.
 A wide selection of still photos shot by photographer Ken Davidoff are the only readily available visual documentation of the concert itself.